hjanoti/myedhub-website/README.md

 - JavaScript
 - AOS (Animate on Scroll) library for animations

+## Live Demo
+You can view the live website [here](https://myedhub.netlify.app).

+## Contributing
+Feel free to contribute to this project!
+Please open an issue or submit a pull request.

 ## Installation
 To run this project locally, follow these steps: